ragnarok22/whatsapp-numbers/README.md

 - `pnpm run build` – build the site to `dist/`.
 - `pnpm run preview` – serve the production build locally.
+- `pnpm run format` – format all files with Prettier.

 ## How it works

 The home page renders a small React form.
 After choosing a country and entering the number, submitting the form redirects your browser to WhatsApp using `https://wa.me/{prefix}{number}`.
 If you append a `?phone=<number>` query parameter to the page URL, the site automatically redirects to WhatsApp on load.
 A Share button can generate and share this link using the Web Share API or copy it to the clipboard.